Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Sample Properties

 \subsection{Ly$\alpha$ emission}

 Because strong Ly$\alpha$ emission could dominate the spectral shape around Ly$\alpha$, the inclusion of strong Ly$\alpha$ emitters in stacking sample could distort the damping wing absorption in the UV continuum \citep[e.g.,][]{Chen24}.
 We present example in Figure \ref{ew_prism}.
 In Figure \ref{ew_prism}, we show galaxy spectrum mocked by power-law with slope of -2.2 and step-function absorption at the rest-frame Ly$\alpha$.
 We add delta-function like Ly$\alpha$ with different rest-frame equivalent width ($EW_{\rm Ly\alpha}$) values.
 The spectrum is shifted to $z=6$ and convolved to the instrumental broadening according to the NIRSpec/PRISM line spread function.
 Throughout the study, we adopt the line spread function from the official JWST documentation \footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}.
-We show that while weak Ly$\alpha$ emission ($EW_{\rm Ly\alpha}<5$ {\AA}), the strong Ly$\alpha$ emitters ($EW_{\rm Ly\alpha}>$25 {\AA}) do dominates the spectral feature due to the instrumental broadening.
+We show that while weak Ly$\alpha$ emission ($EW_{\rm Ly\alpha}<5$ {\AA}), the strong Ly$\alpha$ emitters ($EW_{\rm Ly\alpha}>$25 {\AA}) do dominate the spectral feature due to the instrumental broadening.
 For this reason, we omit the strong Ly$\alpha$ emitters from our sample.
+While we do consider this selection effect via forward modeling in later analysis, we note that Ly$\alpha$ typically traces UV faint galaxies and incorporation of fainter galaxies in the future analysis would provide more information on how the Ly$\alpha$ transmission around galaxies depends on the galaxy properties and its surrounding environment (see Section \ref{sec:top}).